<em>Phormium</em>, New Zealand flax: planting, pruning, care

 Phormium tenax Rainbow Sunrise - New Zealand Flax

-Sumptuously coloured with the hues of dawn, it forms a tuft that will bring a perfectly exotic touch to any decor.
+Sumptuously coloured with dawn hues, it forms a clump that will bring a perfectly exotic touch to any setting.

 • Flowering time July to September